Want To Look Like An Athlete? It's Simple, Train Like One!

-By the time I started working with Teri & Tim, I had written one best-seller, and had my second book on the way.
+By the time I started working with Teri and Tim, I had written a best-seller, and had my second book on the way.

 I had also already helped over a million people through my online infomercial and blockbuster workouts Metabolic Aftershock and Metabolic Prime.